MicrosoftDocs/win32/desktop-src/medfound/how-to-find-the-duration-of-a-media-file.md

 ---
-Description: How to find the duration of a media file. ms.assetid: 88ecde0c-328f-4ca7-9d26-836e4df06563
+description: How to find the duration of a media file. ms.assetid: 88ecde0c-328f-4ca7-9d26-836e4df06563
 title: How to Find the Duration of a Media File ms.topic: article